TABLE OF CONTENTS

-Following the basic accounting principles for small businesses can help you to stay on top of your finances.
+Understanding basic accounting principles will help you to stay on top of your small business’s finances.

-There is some subjective adding and subtracting that many small business accountants do at their discretion, but most follow generally accepted accounting principles (GAAP).
+Many small business accountants do some subjective adding and subtracting at their discretion, but most follow these fundamental accounting principles:

 - Economic entity principle